mario-bermonti/research.package/index.md

 - [Creating surveys](https://carp.cachet.dk/creating-a-survey/) and questionnaires with a wide range of answer formats (e.g., likert scale, date pickers, image pickers, etc.), such as the [WHO5](https://www.psykiatri-regionh.dk/who-5/Documents/WHO-5%20questionaire%20-%20English.pdf) survey.

 Research Package is part of the overall CACHET Research Platform (CARP) with also provides a Flutter package for mobile and wearable sensing called [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing).
-The CACHET [Pulmonary Monitor](https://github.com/cph-cachet/pulmonary_monitor_app) app shows how mobile sensing can be combined with collection of survery data from users.
+The CACHET [Pulmonary Monitor](https://github.com/cph-cachet/pulmonary_monitor_app) app shows how mobile sensing can be combined with collection of survey data from users.

 Cognitive Package has a series of **14** cognitive tests as part of its library.
 Some of the cognitive tests are implementations of ReseachKit's ["Active Tasks"](https://www.researchandcare.org/researchkit/).
-[Detailed information](https://carp.cachet.dk/cognition-package/) about the test is available online. **THESE ARE IN THE COGNTION PACKAGE**, which builds upon Research Package.
+[Detailed information](https://carp.cachet.dk/cognition-package/) about the tests is available online. **THESE ARE IN THE COGNITION PACKAGE**, which builds upon Research Package.

 ## Documentation